AvtsVivek/LearnCpp/src/tasks/435350-VisualStudioIntroEx/ReadMe.md

 ![Choose cpp 20](55_50_CppTwnetyLangageSelection.jpg)

-7. Also choose the following option
+7. Also choose yes for the following option

 ![ScanSourceModule](56_50_ScanSourcesFromModules.jpg)

-7. Build, run and debug.
+8. Build, run and debug.

-8. Now Adding module.
+9. Now Adding module.

-9. Ctrl + Shift + A or right click on the project, Add -> New Item.
+10. Ctrl + Shift + A or right click on the project, Add -> New Item.

 ![New Module](57_50_NewModule.jpg)

-10. Change the contents of the module file to the following.
+11. Change the contents of the module file to the following.

 ```cpp
 module;